Ram04-03/Pneumonia_Prediction/README.md

-## Pneumonia Prediction App: CNN Model with Streamlit Web Interface
+## Pneumonia Prediction using Tensorflow

 This repository contains the code and resources for a web application that uses a Convolutional Neural Network (CNN) model built with TensorFlow to predict pneumonia from chest X-ray images.
 The user interface is built using Streamlit, making it easy to access and use.